 Course 1 serves as an introduction to ESAR.
-Scheduled in November and December, this classroom course teaches the basics of many techniques required for SAR field personnel, including map and compass skills, first aid, a basic understanding of search techniques, and the types of equipment necessary for SAR missions.
+Scheduled in November, this classroom course teaches the basics of many techniques required for SAR field personnel, including map and compass skills, a basic understanding of search techniques, and the types of equipment necessary for SAR missions.
 The course also gives suggestions for purchasing and storing equipment, and teaches our organization's rules and regulations.
-Course 1 lasts from Saturday morning to Sunday afternoon.
+Course 1 runs approximately 7:00am-4:30pm Saturday and Sunday.

 Course 2 is a hands-on approach to studying the concepts involved in search and rescue.
 The weekend begins Friday night, and lasts until early afternoon Sunday.
 The trainees spend the weekend in teams, living out of their packs, and battling the harsh conditions of January in the Northwest.
 On Saturday, they rotate around the campground attending a series of stations, each of which focuses on a different skill associated with SAR.
 Saturday evening trainees break into pairs to complete a number of nighttime compass legs.
 On Sunday, they continue their stations, and conclude the weekend with a mock search.